Mailman (City Letter Carrier)

 How long does it take to receive an orientation email?
 I've completed all steps and was told that it take 7-14 days.
 I am now on 14 days and I am still waiting on email for orientation.

-Asked by Glo over 10 years ago
+Asked by Glo about 11 years ago

 I don't know anything about the orientation process and how long it takes to get an orientation email.
 I do hope you get something soon.
 Good luck to you!

-Asked by Georgia about 10 years ago
+Asked by Sally about 10 years ago

 If someone mailed me something with the correct address, city, and state, but wrong zip code.
 What will most likely happen??

-Asked by Constance over 9 years ago
+Asked by Constance almost 10 years ago

 I think you will likely receive the item but there may be a delay of several days.
 The letter will first likely go to the PO that the ZIP corresponds to.
 The clerks at that office would then need to send the letter back to a central mail facility where it might be manually corrected (the proper ZIP being researched and put on the envelope) and then continue to the intended destination.
 I'm not sure I have the procedure correct.
 It's also possible the letter could be returned to the sender with the endorsement of "No Such Street in this ZIP code" but I've never seen that before.

-Asked by hexadecimal about 10 years ago
+Asked by Candi almost 11 years ago